Customize the typography of your website.

 YOOtheme Pro stores Google Fonts locally.
 When you select a Google font in the Style Customizer, the font files are downloaded to your web server and are included into the CSS.
 This means the font is loaded from your own server, and no requests to the Google Fonts server are sent.
 This not only helps with GDPR-compliance, but it also improves your Google PageSpeed rank.

 When a Google font is used, just the regular 400 font variation is loaded.
 Loading of additional font weight can be defined in the Style → Google Fonts panel.
 All Google fonts selected across all style options are listed here.

 |Variants||To load variants, add a comma-separated list of font weights, e.g.

-Look up available variants and subsets at Google Fonts.
+Look up available variants at Google Fonts.

 Note The browser can render the regular font with a bolder font weight without loading an additional font variation.
 But the font will look better if a bolder font variation is actually loaded.
 Lighter font weights always require to load the lighter font variation.